 Title

+Surname/Family

-Surname/Family Name
+Name

-First Name(s)/ Forename
+First Name(s)/

+Forename

 Date of Birth

 Address

+Daat Cada

 Post Code

 Phone Number

 Email address

-I am enclosing the following copies as proof of identity (please tick the relevant box):
+closing the following copies as proof of identity (please tick the relevant box):

-- Birth certificate
+□ B Birth certificate

-- Driving licence
+Priving licence

-- Passport
+lassport In official letter to my address

-- □ An official letter to my address
+in official letter to my address

-Personal Information
+Persona al Information

-If you only want to know what information is held in specific records, please indicate in the box below.
-Please tell us if you know in which capacity the information is being held, together with any names or dates you may have.
-If you do not know exact dates, please give the year(s) that you think may be relevant.
+below.
+Pl ly want to know what information is held in specific records, please indicate in the box lease tell us if you know in which capacity the information is being held, together with es or dates you may have.
+If you do not know exact dates, please give the year(s) that may be relevant.

 Details:

-Employment records:
+Employ ment records:

+If you ar ment records: re, or have been employed by the School and are seeking personal information on to your employment please provide details of your staff number, unit, team, employment etc.

+If you ar re, or have been employed by the School and are seeking personal information on to your employment please provide details of your staff number, unit, team, employment etc.

+If you ar in relation dates of re, or have been employed by the School and are seeking personal information on to your employment please provide details of your staff number, unit, team, employment etc.

-If you are, or have been employed by the School and are seeking personal information in relation to your employment please provide details of your staff number, unit, team, dates of employment etc.
+If you ar in relation dates of re, or have been employed by the School and are seeking personal information on to your employment please provide details of your staff number, unit, team, employment etc.

-Details: